datahub-project/datahub/metadata-ingestion/transformers.md

 Oftentimes we want to modify metadata before it reaches the ingestion sink – for instance, we might want to add custom tags, ownership, or patch some fields.
 A transformer allows us to do exactly these things.

 Moreover, a transformer allows one to have fine-grained control over the metadata that’s ingested without having to modify the ingestion framework's code yourself.
-Instead, you can write your own module that can take MCEs, and pass its name as well as any arguments to a recipe.
+Instead, you can write your own module that can take MCEs however you like.
+To configure the recipe, all that's needed is a module name as well as any arguments.

 ## Provided transformers